trueheart78/trueheart78.com/games.md

 1. Assassin's Creed: Syndicate (XB1)
 1. Undermine (XB1) [gamepass]
    - That final boss is not for me.
+1. Travis Strikes Again: No More Heroes (NS)
+   - Just not enjoying it.

 <!-- jettisoned:end -->
 <a name='planned-purchases'></a>